CHF program drastically cuts readmission rates

 Transitional care is key to results

 Advocate Health Care, a 180-site integrated delivery network based in Oak Brook, began the program to provide better continuity of care and reduce costs for patients suffering from the expensive disease.
-Programs already in place had reduced readmissions for CHF patients to 15%, half the national average of 30%.
-But of Advocate patients who participate in the system’s transitional care program, only 4% are readmitted to the hospital within one year, says Cindy Welsh, MBA, RN, clinical quality specialist and facilitator of the project.
+Programs already in place had reduced readmissions for CHF patients to 15% - half the national average of 30%.
+But among Advocate patients who participate in the system's transitional care program, only 4% are readmitted to the hospital within one year, says Cindy Welsh, MBA, RN, clinical quality specialist and facilitator of the project.

 Transitional care closes a gap

 The nurses make referrals to social services, schedule follow-up appointments, and arrange transportation if necessary.
 A "yes" answer to certain questions prompts the nurse to consult the patient's physician, who also receives a summary report of the call.

 Patients are scheduled to see their physician in the first week and then to see the CHF coordinator at the local hospital two weeks after discharge.
 The coordinator checks vital signs and weight and determines whether the patient needs additional individual follow-up or can be referred to group follow-up.
 The group meetings are held monthly for patients and families with speakers including nurses, cardiologists, dietitians, pharmacists, staff from patient support services, and staff from cardiac conditioning.
 (See chart on the CHF transitional care program, p.
 65.)

 "We have surveyed the patients in transitional care, and they report being satisfied with the fact that they learn better care for their illness as well as appreciate the support provided by others who have the same illness," Welsh says.

 In addition to the transitional care program, other elements of the CHF project include:

 · a clinical pathway for inpatient care and discharge guidelines;

 · home health follow-up.